sammuelyee/docs/cartodb-editor.md

 On-click info-windows will appear when a point or polygon is clicked.
 They display data of your choosing, and you may customize the way your windows appear by selecting from a variety of color combinations via the drop-down menu.
 To the right, you will notice a numeric selector that allows you to adjust the width (in pixels) of your info-windows.

 To choose which data columns to display, toggle the slider to the right of each column title.
-Once your column is "on", you may select to show the column title on your visualization by checking the box.
+Once your column is "on", you may select to show the column title on your map by checking the box.

 Further customization features include display order adjustments via column drags, changing column names by selecting the icon above the list, and the option to use Custom HTML by clicking on the "</>" button.
 See the image below for reference.